hpc/pavilion2/docs/tests/env.rst

 Enabling Spack Features
 ~~~~~~~~~~~~~~~~~~~~~~~

-Spack features can be added by providing a Spack instance's path
+Spack features can be enabled by providing a Spack instance's path
 under the ``spack_path`` key in the Pavilion config file (``pavilion.yaml``).
 For more Pavilion configuration information, see
 :ref:`config`.

 Once Spack is enabled globally for Pavilion, it can be enabled for individual
-tests simply by including a spack.load or spack.install key under the run or
+tests simply by including a ``spack.load`` or ``spack.install`` key under the run or
 build sections of a test config.
 Trying to use Spack in a test when it is not
 globally enabled first results in an error.